 Yes!
-Netflix renewed the show for a fifth season in June 2019, which was initially intended to be the final outing for Lucifer and his allies – but that looks like it may no longer be the case.
+Netflix renewed the show for a fifth season in June 2019, which was initially intended to be the final outing for Lucifer and his allies – but that’s no longer the case.

-In the meantime, Netflix has expanded season five from an initial order of 10 episodes to a meatier 16, putting the upcoming series at a similar to earlier instalments.
+In addition, the streamer has expanded season five from an initial order of 10 episodes to a meatier 16, putting the upcoming chapter at a similar length to earlier instalments.

 The season will be split in two, as Ellis previously confirmed: “Netflix is going to drop eight episodes, and then there’s going to be a little break, and then they’re going to drop another eight episodes.”

-How can I watch the previous series of Lucifer?
+How can I watch the previous seasons of Lucifer?

 Season four of Lucifer is currently streaming exclusively on Netflix, the streaming provider that willed it into existence.
 However, due to an existing licensing deal, earlier episodes are yet to be added.